- Search The Registry

 Memorial Statue, (Lincoln University, MO)

 *On December 7–14, 1863, the 62nd Regiment of U.S. Colored Troops was organized.
 They were a Black infantry regiment in the Union Army during the American Civil War.
 It was re-designated from the First Missouri Regiment of Colored Infantry.
-The Regiment was organized at Benton Barracks, in St. Louis, Missouri, December 7–14, 1863.
-Attached to District of St. Louis, Mo., to January 1864.
-Designation changed to 62nd Regiment United States Colored Troops March 11, 1864.
+The Regiment was organized at Benton Barracks in St. Louis, Missouri, December 7–14, 1863, attached to the District of St. Louis, Mo., to January 1864.
+The designation changed to 62nd Regiment United States Colored Troops on March 11, 1864.

 Their orders were as follows: to Baton Rouge, La., March 23, 1864, and duty till June.
 They were ordered to Port Hudson, Louisiana.
 District of Baton Rouge, La., Dept. of the Gulf, to June 1864.
 Provisional Brigade, District of Morganza, Dept. of the Gulf, to September 1864.
 2nd Brigade, 1st Division, United States Colored Troops, District of Morganza, Dept. of the Gulf, to September 1864.
 Port Hudson, La., Dept. of the Gulf, to September 1864.
 Brazos Santiago, Texas, to October 1864.
 1st Brigade, 2nd Division, United States Colored Troops, Dept. of the Gulf, to December 1864.
 Brazos Santiago, Texas, to June 1865.